 6. Circus Circus

 On the other end of the budget spectrum is Circus Circus.
 Circus Circus is definitely dated but rooms can be had at incredibly cheap prices, making it a smart choice for families on a budget.
 It even has an adjacent RV park for travelers who might be passing through Las Vegas on longer western road trip adventures.

-Families can find often two queen bed standard rooms at Excalibur for under $50 a night.
+Families can find often two queen bed standard rooms at Excalibur for under $50 a night (plus, of course, the infamous Vegas resort fee).
 Families wanting more space can also find it very affordably here.
-Multi-room suites are often available for $200-300.
+Multi-room suites are often available for $300 or so.

 8. MGM Grand

 Last but certainly not least is the MGM Grand, another Vegas hotel with a lot to offer families.
 The pool complex is impressive, and features an enormous lazy river.
-The MGM Grand is currently home to two shows that would work for many families, Ka by Cirque du Soleil (kids 5+ only) and Jabbawockeez (recommended for tweens and teens).
+The MGM Grand is currently home to several shows that would work for many families, Ka by Cirque du Soleil (kids 5+ only), Jabbawockeez (all ages), and David Copperfield (kids 5+ only).

 The MGM Grand is also just across the street from the roller coaster and arcade of New York New York and the kid-friendly amenities of Excalibur.

 Ready to head to Sin City with kids?
 Don’t miss my top things to do in Las Vegas with young kids as you plan your activities and shows!